Who can accompany you to a disciplinary meeting

 - sum up your case

-- talk things over with you during the hearing.
+- talk things over with you during the hearing

-Choosing someone to come with you to a disciplinary meeting
+Choosing someone to come with you

-What if your companion can't make the date of the meeting?
+If your companion can't make the date

 If your employer refuses a reasonable request to be accompanied by a colleague, trade union representative or official, you should point out that you have a legal right to be accompanied.